SSNet Curriculum Project

-Undergraduate programs: There are three established undergraduate programs that provide training in science, technology and society studies, either as their primary mission or as a core element of their curriculum:
+Graduate courses and faculty mentors in STSS are to be found in a great many disciplinary programs, but no formal STSS program yet exists.
+There are, however, three established undergraduate programs at UW that provide training in science, technology and society studies, either as their primary mission or as a core element of their curriculum:

 For information about curriculum development in previous years, click here.